More businesses are mellowing out over hiring pot smokers

 Though still in its early stages, the shift away from marijuana testing appears likely to accelerate.
 More states are legalizing cannabis for recreational use; Michigan could become the 10th state to do so in November.
 Missouri appears on track to become the 30th state to allow medical pot use.

-And medical marijuana users in Massachusetts, Connecticut and Rhode Island have won lawsuits in the past year against companies that rescinded job offers or fired workers because of positive tests for cannabis.
+And medical marijuana users in Massachusetts , Connecticut and Rhode Island have won lawsuits in the past year against companies that rescinded job offers or fired workers because of positive tests for cannabis.
 Before last year, courts had always ruled in favor of employers.

 The Trump administration also may be softening its resistance to legal marijuana.
 Labor Secretary Alexander Acosta suggested at a congressional hearing last month that employers should take a "step back" on drug testing.